 Credit risk arises from the possibility that the counterparty will default on its contractual obligations resulting in financial loss to the company.
-To manage this, the Company periodically assesses the financial reliability of customers, taking into account the financial conditions, current economic trends, and analysis of historical bad debts and ageing of accounts receivable.

-The company has only one trade recievables that a company has are against the the grant to be recieved, which is a government authority, therefore company is not exposed to any credit risk.
-Credit risk on cash and cash equivalents is limited as we generally invest in deposits with banks and financial institutions with high credit ratings assigned by international and domestic credit rating agencies.
+To manage this, the Company periodically.
+The company has only one trade receivables that a company has are against the the grant to be received, which is a government authority, therefore company is not exposed to any